 - i.
-Maintaining law and order. - Conducting criminal investigations (may include assisting building administrators conducting investigations and advising if criminal activity has occurred). - iii.
+Maintaining law and order. - Conducting criminal investigations (may include assisting buildi11g administrators conducting Investigations and advising if criminal activity has occurred). - iii.
 Make arrests if appropriate (criminal mischief, drugs, aggravated harassment, etc.).
 In an effort to minimize disruption to the learning environment, the SRO should avoid making arrests on District property while school is in session.
-If an arrest situation presents itself the SRO should consider the following factors when determining the best course of action: (1) whether the arrest is related to a school-related offense; (2) the seriousness of the offense; (3) whether there is an imminent threat to public safety; and (4) whether the arrest can be accomplished in an alternative manner.
+If ;in arrest situation presentsitself the SRO should consider the following factors when determining the best course of action: (1) whether the arrest is related to a school-related offense; (2.) the seriousness of the offense; (3) whether there is an imminent threat to public safety; and - (4) wit li,er thearrest can be accomplished in an olternative m;,nner.
 Unless exigent